nativesoftcom/nativerest/README.md

 # NativeRest Support

-NativeRest is native REST API client for Windows.
+NativeRest is native REST API client for Windows, macOS and Linux.

 ![NativeRest – Native REST API Client for Windows](https://nativesoft.com/static/images/nativerest.png)

 ## Download

-NativeRest is available for Windows 7, 8, 10, 11 (64-bit) and can be downloaded from the NativeSoft website.
+NativeRest is available for Windows 7, 8, 10, 11 (64-bit), macOS and Linux and can be downloaded from the NativeSoft website.

 **[https://nativesoft.com/nativerest](https://nativesoft.com/nativerest)**